 Neuropathy is a medical term used to describe issues occurring within the nervous system.
 It usually occurs in the peripheral nerves as opposed to the ‘central nervous system”.
 Here are the most common nerves that are affected when someone is diagnosed with neuropathy

-- Sensory Nerves (controls sensations)– causes pain, numbness, weakness, tingling, and pain in the hands and feet.
+- Sensory Nerves (controls sensations)– cause pain, numbness, weakness, tingling, and pain in the hands and feet.

-- Motor Nerves (nerves that allow movement and power) – causes weaknesses in your hands and feet.
+- Motor Nerves (nerves that allow movement and power) – cause weaknesses in your hands and feet.

 Diabetic neuropathy is a disease that occurs in over 60-70% of people with diabetes.
 But, the symptoms take over 10 to 20 years to develop fully.
 The largest rates of neuropathy are found in patients that have been diagnosed with diabetes for over 25 years.

 It’s a progressive disease where the system can worsen over time.
-People who struggle with their blood sugar levels and those who have high blood cholesterol are more susceptible.
+People who struggle with their blood sugar levels and those with high blood cholesterol are more susceptible.